Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Part of your training also involves how to diagnose mechanical malfunctions.

-While this program focuses on hand-controlled methods, you do learn the fundamentals of computer numerical control (CNC).
+While this program focuses on hand-controlled methods, you also learn the fundamentals of computer numerical control (CNC).
 With CNC, a computerized machine is programmed to do detailed work and automation.

 Machining is a critical part of industrial production.
-Many businesses rely on machinists to maximize overall performance and output.
+Many businesses and sectors rely on machinists to maximize overall performance and output.

 Work experience